 • 2 tablespoons unsalted butter

-• 1-1/2 cups shredded sharp Cheddar cheese, separated
+• 1-1/2 cups shredded sharp Cheddar cheese divided

-• Optional topping: 1 cup panko breadcrumbs and 2 tablespoons butter Note 5
+• 1 cup panko breadcrumbs plus 2 tablespoons butter, optional topping, see note 5 for instructions

 Instructions

-• PREP: Start by measuring out the milk and setting it aside for now.
-Preheat oven to 400 degrees F. Generously grease a 9x13-inch pan with cooking spray.
+• Measure out milk and set aside for now.
+Preheat oven to 400ยฐF.
+Generously grease a 9x13-inch baking pan with cooking spray.
 Drain tuna and set aside.

-• COMBINE: Add the following ingredients in this order to the pan: uncooked pasta, sprinkle flour evenly on top, add seasonings (thyme, mustard, onion, and garlic powder), and salt/pepper to taste (I add 1 tsp salt and 3/4 tsp pepper), minced garlic, chicken broth/stock, milk, and butter (cut into 2 pieces).
+• Add the following ingredients in this order to the pan: uncooked pasta, flour sprinkled evenly on top, thyme, mustard, onion powder, garlic powder, salt/pepper to taste (I add 1 teaspoon salt and 3/4 teaspoon pepper), minced garlic, stock/broth, milk, and butter (cut into 2 pieces).
 Stir well.
-Cover pan with foil and bake for 20 minutes.
+Cover pan with foil and bake 20 minutes.

 Video